 Becoming a Graphic Designer is my goal.
 Based on the research I did, some companies required Graphic Designer who has both coding and drawing skills.
 Therefore, that is the reason why I add web design and graphic design works to my portfolio.
 I believe some designs may need to use 3D to present, so that is the reason why I add 3D modelling works to my portfolio is.
 It maybe could be an advantage if I have 3D modelling skills.
 However, I will consider that if too many types of works in my portfolio may let the most strong advantage out focus.

 I am proficient in HTML, Adobe Creative Suite, so I think the works I choose match my professional skills.
 For example, the Christmas card project.
 Although the Christmas card is my previous work, I have the whole process to present employer that how I begin the project and have the final print.

-(Detail how your peer’s response differ from the goals you have , and how that might be altered by adding or changing work.
-The feedback should be at least a paragraph long.)